Agent Promotion Criteria Too Loose: Bad Output Slips Through

 Prevention

-- Enumerate every correctness, security, and quality property of valid output and create a gate for each one — gaps in this list are gaps in promotion safety.
+• Enumerate every correctness, security, and quality property of valid output and create a gate for each — gaps in this list are gaps in promotion safety.

-- Classify gates as critical (must all pass) vs. cosmetic (threshold); never allow cosmetic checks to outvote critical failures.
+• Classify gates as critical (must all pass) vs. cosmetic (threshold); never let cosmetic checks outvote critical failures.

-- Audit a sample of promoted outputs monthly; a rising false-positive rate is an early warning that scope has grown beyond gate coverage.
+• Audit a sample of promoted outputs on a fixed cadence (weekly or monthly); a rising leak rate is an early warning that scope outgrew gate coverage.

-- Reintroduce human review for high-risk task types (auth, payments, schema migrations) even if you removed it for low-risk tasks.
+• Reintroduce human review for high-risk task types (auth, payments, schema migrations) even if you removed it for low-risk ones.

-- When the pipeline’s scope expands, require gate expansion as a condition of the scope change — not as a follow-up.
+• When the pipeline’s scope expands, require gate expansion as a condition of the scope change — not as a follow-up ticket.

-- Log the specific checks that gated each promotion decision; this creates an audit trail and highlights which checks are rarely the deciding factor (possible dead weight vs. important safeguard).
+• Log the specific checks that gated each decision; this is your audit trail and shows which checks are rarely the deciding factor (possible dead weight vs. real safeguard).

 FAQ

-Q: How strict should gates be for an internal development pipeline vs. a customer-facing one?
-A: Internal pipelines can use looser gates with human review before anything reaches production.
-Customer-facing pipelines need the same critical gates as production code — treat any output that customers will see as production-grade.
+Q: How strict should gates be for an internal pipeline vs. a customer-facing one?
+A: Internal pipelines can run looser gates as long as a human reviews anything before it reaches production.
+Customer-facing pipelines need the same critical gates as production code — treat any output a customer will see as production-grade.

 Q: Our pipeline runs 1,000 times a day — manual auditing isn’t feasible.
 What do we do?
-A: Sample at 1% (10/day) for routine audit.
-Immediately review 100% of outputs that are flagged by any gate check but still promoted (i.e., outputs that only barely passed).
-High-risk task types should always have human review, regardless of volume.
+A: Sample at about 1% (10/day) for routine audit, but review 100% of outputs flagged by any check yet still promoted (the ones that barely passed).
+High-risk task types should always route to human review regardless of volume.

 Q: Is there a risk of making gates too strict and blocking good output?
-A: Yes — false negatives (blocking good output) increase iteration time and reduce pipeline value.
-Track both false positive rate (bad promoted) and false negative rate (good blocked).
-Target false positive rate under 2%, false negative rate under 10% as a starting balance.
+A: Yes.
+False negatives (blocking good output) raise iteration time and cut pipeline value.
+Track both: target a bad-promoted rate under 2% and a good-blocked rate under 10% as a starting balance, then tune from your audit data.

 Q: How do I handle gates that conflict — output passes security but fails test coverage?
 A: Fail the promotion.
 Critical gates do not trade off against each other.
-Generate a detailed failure report listing exactly which gates failed so the agent can attempt to fix specifically those issues on the next iteration.
+Return a detailed failure report listing exactly which gates failed so the agent can fix specifically those issues on the next iteration.